-2025 Spring Programme
+2025 – 2026 Winter & Spring Programme

 Presentation: Moving the Goal Posts: Women’s Football – Legacy of WW1 By Valerie Welti

-Valerie will share some stories from the Munitionettes Football teams during WW1, pick out some pioneers (both male managers and female players) who, with determination and passion, kept women’s football going despite the FA ban from 1921 for 50 years and cover some key developments up to the current day.
+Valerie will share some stories from the Munitionettes Football teams during WW1, pick out some pioneers (both male managers and female players) who, with determination and passion, kept women’s football going despite the FA ban from 1921 for 50 years, and will cover some key developments up to the current day.

 Subscriptions

-Subscriptions due in January (£15 p.a. for 2025, £7 for those joining June onward) and may be paid at a meeting, or preferably by direct bank transfer.
-(Details will be circulated by e-mail)
+Subscriptions are due in January (£15 p.a. for 2026, £7 for those joining June onward) and may be paid at a meeting, or preferably by direct bank transfer.
+Please check with the Treasurer if you believe you may be in arrears!

 Please note that cheques should be made payable to “Lancaster Engineering Society”